dboudet/applicant-tracking-system/README.md

 # Applicant Assistant

-This is a fully functional easy-to-use applicant tracking system, built on React.
+This is a very simple, but fully functional applicant tracking system, built on React.
 Meant to serve small businesses, nonprofits, or anyone who just needs a simple way to track and organize incoming job applicants. *It could also be easily adapted for any decision process that involves selecting from multiple applicants, such as (RFPs).

-The app is currently deployed to AWS, but a login is required:
+**_*This was developed over a two-week period as a course project.
+It is functional, but only really intended for personal/educational use._**

+A demo can be found here:
 [http://dboudet-ats.s3-website-us-east-1.amazonaws.com/](http://dboudet-ats.s3-website-us-east-1.amazonaws.com/)

-## Demo
-Below you can find screen recordings demonstrating the available functionality (these are also available at the website below).
+Below you can find screen recordings demonstrating the available functionality:

 ### Multiple List Views
 ![List and card applicant views](./public/ats-demo-lists.gif)